-Task Steps Additional Details Acknowledge a message Click the message to display the Message Detail Information dialog box.
-If you do not want to acknowledge the message, click Finished to close the dialog box.
+Task Steps Additional Details Acknowledge a message Click the message to display the Message Detail Information dialog box. the dialog box.
 This causes the 2.
 Click Acknowledge. message to remain in the Message Log list.
 Acknowledge all messages In the Tasks list located in the left navigation pane, click Acknowledge All Messages.
-View all acknowledged or unacknowledged messages Click the Advanced button to display the Edit Message Log page.
-In addition to viewing all acknowledged and unacknowledged messages, you can also view only those messages with a specific status or date, view more details about messages, and acknowledge messages.
+View all acknowledged or unacknowledged messages Click the Advanced button to display the Edit Message Log page In addition to viewing all acknowledged and unacknowledged messages, you can also view only those messages with a specific status or date, view more details about messages, and acknowledge messages.
 Click the Help button on the Edit Message Log page for specific information about performing tasks on that page.
+Delete a message Click the message to display the Message Detail Log dialog box.
 Deleting a message completely removes the message from your 2.
 Click Delete.
 ZENworks system.